easazade/weaver/README.md

 Dependency Injection library, rethought and tailored for Flutter. ⚡️

+## Why Weaver? 🎯

+Dependency injection logic often becomes intertwined with other types of code (state management, UI, etc.), making it difficult to manage and maintain.
+Weaver isolates dependency injection into its own architectural layer.
+Object registration, lifecycle management, and dependency resolution live separately from other parts of your codebase.
+This separation keeps your DI logic clean, focused, and independent—making your architecture more maintainable and your code easier to test.

 ## Features ✨

 - ✅ Register objects and get them anywhere in your code by just calling `weaver.get()`.